 Fix 2: Format the USB Drive to FAT32 or exFAT

-How to format flash drive for PS4?
-How to format a USB for PS4?
-These are the most asked queries while encountering “PS4 doesn’t recognize USB” this problem.
+How to format the flash drive for PS4?
+How to format a USB for a PS4?
+These are the most asked queries while encountering the “PS4 doesn’t recognize USB” this problem.
 You can format the USB storage device to FAT32 or exFAT file system.
-You need to pay attention that all the data stored on your USB drive would be deleted.
-If you decide to format it, please make sure there are no important files or back them up in advance.
+Remembering that all the data stored on your USB drive will be deleted would be best.
+If you decide to format it, please ensure there are no important files or back them up in advance.

 Here are two Windows built-in tools that can help you to format the USB storage device, and you can choose the one you prefer.

 The first one is File Explorer or Windows Explorer.
-It is the default file manager of Windows operating systems.
+It is the default file manager of the Windows operating system.
 You can manage the files stored on your computer with it.
 Of course, you can format your USB drive via File Explorer.

 Connect The USB Drive To Your PC

-Follow these steps while encountering “PS4 USB storage device not connected” this problem.
+Follow these steps while encountering the “PS4 USB storage device not connected” this problem.

-Step 1.
-Press Win + E to open File Explorer quickly.
-You can also click This PC icon on the desktop.
+- Press Win + E to open File Explorer quickly.
+You can also click the This PC icon on the desktop.

-Step 2.
-Right-click your USB drive and select Format.
-In the pop-up window, choose FAT32 or exFAT under File system section, and then click Start.
+- Right-click your USB drive and select Format.
+In the pop-up window, choose FAT32 or exFAT under the File system section, then click Start.

-Step 1.
-Make sure your USB drive has been connected to the PC.
-Then press Win + R to invoke Run window.
-Type diskmgmt.msc in the box and press Enter to open Disk Management.
+- Make sure your USB drive has been connected to the PC.
+Then press Win + R to invoke the Run window.
+Type diskmgmt. msc in the box and press Enter to open Disk Management.

 After formatting your USB drive, it should be able to work without any problems on PS4.